camunda/camunda-docs/docs/self-managed/concepts/access-control/user-restrictions.md

 id: user-restrictions
 title: "User restrictions"
 sidebar_label: "User restrictions"
-description: "Control the level of access a user or group has to perform tasks in the system via user restrictions."
+description: "Control the level of access a user or group has to perform tasks in the system via user task access restrictions."
 ---

 :::caution